wp-plugins/wp-spamshield/readme.txt

 There is no need to configure the form.
 It allows you to simply drop it into the page you want to install it on.
 However, there are a few basic configuration options.
 You can choose whether or not to include Phone and Website fields, whether they should be required, add a drop down menu with up to 10 options, set the width and height of the Message box, set the minimum message length, set the form recipient, enter a custom message to be displayed upon successful contact form submission, and choose whether or not to include user technical data in the email.

-**As of version 1.8.9.9 WP-SpamShield also includes automatic anti-spam protection for Contact Form 7, Gravity Forms, and Ninja Forms.
+**As of version 1.8.9.9 WP-SpamShield also includes automatic anti-spam protection for Contact Form 7, Gravity Forms, Ninja Forms, and many more.
 (You don't have to do anything...just add your Contact Form 7, Gravity Forms, and Ninja Forms to your site, and they will *automatically* be protected from spam.)
 It will also now *automatically* protect most forms on your WordPress site from spam, even if they are not specifically listed here.**

 Please visit the plugin documentation for more info on [contact form installation and use](http://www.redsandmarketing.com/plugins/wp-spamshield/#wpss_adding_contact_form).